moh-cyber40/Platform-Explorers-Cohort-1/d365-power-platform/use-case-1.md

-# Choosing the Right Application (Mystery Box Challenge)
+# Choosing the Right Application

 ## Client Dilemma:
-They company is confused!
+They company is unsure.
 They don’t know whether to use Power Apps, Power Automate, Power BI, or Dataverse.
 The CEO is asking for a recommendation—but they need proof to justify the decision.

-## 🔍 Your Task: Analyze the following clues and determine the best solution.
+## 🔍 Your Task:
+Analyze the project task in and determine the best solution.

 Requirement